JNSREB2023/startup/README.md

 - **WebSocket** - As users input the recipes they are broadcasted to other users.

 ## HTML Deliverable
-For thus deliverable I built a rough structure of my application using HTML
+For this deliverable I built a rough structure of my application using HTML

 - [x] HTML pages - I created 6 pages
     - index / login